-While some people may think Title IX is about athletics, they are only partially correct.
-Title IX prohibits discrimination in all educational programs and activities—athletics, academics, clubs, and other activities and programs.
+Some people may think Title IX is only about athletics, but the rights encompassed in this policy are about so much more.
+Title IX prohibits discrimination in all educational programs and activities—athletics, academics, clubs, field trips, and even the classroom.

-While the statute clearly states Title IX’s purpose, it speaks very little to the specific steps schools must take to prevent and address sex and gender discrimination.
-Therefore, since its passage, the U.S. Department of Education’s (DoE) has issued numerous documents to guide the implementation of Title IX.
+While the statute clearly states Title IX’s purpose, it says very little about the specific steps schools must take to prevent and address sex and gender discrimination.
+Therefore, since its passage, the U.S. Department of Education (DoE) has issued numerous documents to guide the implementation of Title IX.
 The Office for Civil Rights, under the DoE, is the official body that investigates and enforces schools’ Title IX compliance.

-Title IX guidance and enforcement have been influenced by the larger social and political climates spanning close to five decades and nine U.S. presidents.
+Title IX guidance and enforcement have been influenced by the larger social and political climates of the last five decades, as well as the leadership of nine different U.S. presidents.
 This document provides a summary of the most recent rules associated with Title IX, issued in May 2020 and taking effect in mid-August 2020.
 There are several legal cases that have been filed—from the American Civil Liberties Union, National Women’s Law Center, and Victim Rights Law Center—challenging the legality of these rules.

 Summary of 2020 Title IX Rules

-In 2017, Department of Education Secretary Betsy DeVos rescinded Obama-era guidance that protected transgender students under Title IX.
+In 2017, Department of Education Secretary Betsy DeVos rescinded Obama-era guidance on Title IX issued through the “Dear Colleague” letter.
 Then, in September 2018, DeVos proposed changes to the broader Title IX rules and their application to sexual misconduct.
 The Federal register was open to public comments on those proposed rules.